mattbryanking/ARENA/README.md

 pip install numba
 ```

-Navigate to the directory containing the script, and (assuming you're using Python 3), run the script:
+Navigate to the directory containing the script, and (assuming you're using Python 3), run the command:

 ```bash
 python3 ARENA.py